BMo-design/bmo-expo/readme.txt

 = Use the Plugin with the default WP Gallery =

 The plugin will automatically replace the default wordpress gallery shortcode [gallery].
-You can change the visualisation by changing the global options at the options page.
+You can change the visualization by changing the global options at the options page.

 The options can be overridden in the post/page tag.
 For example: [gallery ids="1,2,3" duration=slow gallery_width=600 slG_vertical=0]